What type should I get? Are they safe? How do they compare?

 A charging cycle measures when a battery goes from 0 – 100%.

-Most manufacturers help users to understand how long their battery will last by providing an estimate of how many cycles it would take before you start seeing a decline in the battery power.
+Most manufacturers help users understand how long their battery will last by estimating how many cycles it would take before they start seeing a decline in the battery power.

-A good way to gauge this system is by not allowing the batteries to get to 0% before you re-charge.
+An excellent way to gauge this system is by not allowing the batteries to get to 0% before recharge.
 That way, every charging time doesn’t count as a cycle, only part of a cycle.

 There are some claims about not charging the battery to 100%.
 However, that could keep you from getting peak power.